MichaelCharles/clay_containers/README.md

 ### Rounded `ClayContainer`s

 Don't be a square!
 Use borderRadius to add some flare.
-If you want a uniform `borderRadius` you can simple set it directly in the `ClayContainer` constructor.
+If you want a uniform `borderRadius` you can simply set it directly in the `ClayContainer` constructor.

 ```
 ClayContainer(